We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 Understanding Outdoor Furniture Material Basics

 Outdoor furniture materials range from natural woods to modern synthetics.
 Each has unique qualities that affect durability, upkeep, and aesthetics.
-Before diving into specific options, consider these key factors:
+Therefore, before diving into specific options, consider these key factors:

 • Climate resistance: How well does the material handle rain, sun, humidity, and temperature changes?